bic-berkeley/psych-214-fall-2016/_sources/brisk_python.txt

     >>> software.items()  #doctest: +SKIP
     dict_items([('MATLAB', 50), ('Python', 100)])

 Keys must be unique.
-A later key, value pair will overwrite an earlier key, value pair that had the same key:
+A later key |--| value pair will overwrite an earlier key
+|--| value pair that had the same key:

 .. nbplot::